+Staff pets are not to be brought to any shift including sleepovers.
 Staff must not consume alcohol or any substance which will affect their ability to carry out their duties.
 This includes drugs or medication such as sleeping pills.
+A staff member on sleepover duty must do everything reasonable to safeguard the resident/patient health and well being.